5nizza/5nizza.github.io/_posts/2016-02-11-note-2-on-knowledge-subset-construction-for-partial-info-games.md

 - $E_{i+1}$: $\Delta_D$ consists of all $(l_i, \sigma_i, l_{i+1}) \in \Delta_G$
   where $l_i \in s_i$, $l_{i+1} \in s_{i+1}$

-Let's see what properties hold for our DAG:
+Let's see what properties hold for the DAG:

 - $s_{i+1} \neq \emptyset$.
   This follows from the definition of states in $G^k$